 - Develop your understanding of potential routes to achieving research impact

-Find out about what Policy Associates did in previous years by reading the case studies available at the links on the right hand side of this page.
+Find out about previous Policy Associates' experiences by reading the case studies available at the links on the right hand side of this page.

 When would I start?